chan109/codesync-binary/API.md

 ###Output:
  Description:
- send the message to the other client through the dataChannel using the p2p connection.
+ Send the message to the other client through the dataChannel using the p2p connection.
 It signals the plugin when the message is sent.

  Example: {"message": "message is sent"}